 Capability Overview: What Application Platforms Typically Offer

-💡 Application Platforms excel in rapid delivery and centralized governance, but may limit developer flexibility and long-term architectural scalability.
+⚠️ Application Platforms excel in rapid delivery and centralized governance, but may limit developer flexibility and long-term architectural composability.

 Examples of Application Platform Vendors

-- Zoho Creator: A leaner platform with strength in form-based apps and internal tool development.
-Well-suited for SMBs or departmental use, but less adaptable for distributed systems or microservices.
+- Zoho Creator: A leaner platform with strength in form-based apps, internal tools, and AI-assisted app creation through Zia.
+Well-suited for SMBs or departmental use, but less adaptable for distributed systems, microservices, or orchestration-heavy architectures.

 Each solution has proven success at scale, but architectures tend to favor structured workflows and vendor alignment over loosely coupled, composable systems.
 Teams aiming for modular backend services or execution-first AI agents may find these tools less accommodating.